-When it comes to your sexual health, pelvic floor therapy with TheraWand may be the answer you need.
-It has assisted thousands of men and women overcome pelvic pain.
+When it comes to your sexual health, pelvic floor therapy may be the answer you need.
+This form of treatment has assisted thousands of men and women overcome pelvic pain.
 Men and women can experience searing pain when touched or have ongoing pain during certain activities, such as intercourse or a gynecological exam.
 The truth is suffering from pelvic floor conditions is more common than you think.
 The good news is that with proper treatment, the pain can be overcome.

 What is pelvic floor therapy?